Freedom & Neutrality

 National Day in Vienna

 On National Day, the Austrian Armed Forces will, as usual, be hosting an information and performance show in Vienna - and this year also in Salzburg at the Schwarzenberg barracks.
 In Vienna it is the 29th exhibition of this kind.
 Hundreds of recruits will be sworn in from 11 a.m. on Heldenplatz, and the Federal President will lay a wreath at the Outer Castle Gateat the start of the event.
-New among the weapons and vehicles on display this year are the "Lion" helicopter and the "Skyranger" air defense system.
+New among the weapons and vehicles on display this year will be the "Lion" helicopter and the "Skyranger" air defense system.
 A "Black Hawk" will also land in front of the spectators.
 In addition, parachutists from the Fighter Command will be demonstrating their skills.

 The following year, on September 11, 1956, the Council of Ministers decided to celebrate this "Day of the Austrian Flag" one day later, on October 26.
 This postponement of the "Day of the Austrian Flag" also changed the emphasis: It was no longer the withdrawal of the last occupying soldiers the day before, but the declaration of neutrality on October 26 that was to be the focus of this day of remembrance from now on.